Characterizing AI-Generated Misinformation on Social Media: Discussion

 \subsection{Implications}

 Our findings highlight the distinct characteristics of AI-generated misinformation and their unique role within the misinformation ecosystem.
-Compared to other forms of misinformation, AI-generated content is more frequently focused on entertainment and tends to exhibit a more positive sentiment (\textit{RQ1}).
-Yet, even when accounting for content differences, AI-generated misleading posts are disproportionately more likely to go viral (\textit{RQ2}) -- despite frequently originating from smaller accounts (\textit{RQ3}).
-Moreover, we find that AI-generated misinformation is similarly believable and harmful as traditional forms of misinformation (\textit{RQ4}).
-This underscores the capacity of generative AI models to produce highly realistic and persuasive misleading content.
+Compared to other forms of misinformation, AI-generated content is more frequently focused on entertainment and tends to exhibit a more positive sentiment (\textit{RQ~1}), while being perceived as less believable and harmful (\textit{RQ~2}).
+At the same time, AI-generated misinformation is more likely to originate from smaller user accounts, while authors posting such content are associated with higher levels of partisanship and misinformation exposure (\textit{RQ~3}).
+Yet, AI-generated misleading posts are significantly more likely to go viral, even after accounting for differences in content and account characteristics (\textit{RQ~4}).

 These patterns suggest that the AI-generated nature of content should be treated as a distinct and meaningful factor in misinformation research.
 Its disproportionate virality points to underlying persuasive properties that may not be captured by existing content-based or intent-based categorizations \cite{Tandoc.2018}.
-To account for these properties, future studies should consider incorporating AI-generated content as an explanatory variable in empirical models of misinformation spread and engagement.
-Our results also motivate further research into the psychological and perceptual mechanisms that make AI-generated misinformation so compelling.
-Future research should examine the factors driving their spread (\eg, emotional appeal, visual realism, novelty), the demographics most engaged with them, and how they shape user interactions differently from traditional forms of misinformation. types of misleading information.
+Recent work further suggests that the perception of AI-generated content can vary substantially depending on who or what is depicted in the manipulated content \cite{Sharevski.2025}.
+Together with our findings, this highlights the importance of incorporating AI-generated content as an explanatory variable in empirical models of misinformation spread and engagement.
+It also motivates further research into the psychological and perceptual mechanisms that make AI-generated misinformation so compelling.
+Future research should examine the factors driving its spread (\eg, emotional appeal, visual realism, novelty), the demographics most engaged with such content, and how they shape user interactions differently from traditional forms of misinformation.